top of page

 After the coming Great Tribulation on the earth (Matthew 24:21) Satan will be thrown into the Abyss with his “messengers”, the fallen angels on earth (2 Corinthians 12:7).
 Then Christ will return to righteously rule the earth for 1000 years (Revelation 20:1-3) without their interference.
 After this Millennium Satan will be released on the earth for a short time (Revelation 20:7-9) to again tempt humans to rebel against God.
 This will be God’s final testing- for humans who were born during this time to assure that only loyal humans will enter the eternal state with Him.
 All of these spiritual battles are invisible to humans during their lifetimes (Ephesians 6:12).
 Eventually God will put Satan and his fallen angels in hell, a fiery place of everlasting torment (below) along with unsuitable humans (New Testament Matthew 25:31-34,41).
 So, faithful humans must take their trial lives on Earth very seriously!
 Revelation 12:7-12, and 20:1-3, 7-10 picture their future final war against God.

 The bible also described “evil spirits”, “demons”, or “unclean spirits” who have a different origin than the “fallen angels” who followed Lucifer (internet).
-The former group seeks to possess and control earthly humans and animals usually to their physical detriment (Matthew 8:28-32, Luke 8:2, Acts 19:15,16).
+The former group seeks to possess and control earthly humans and animals to their detriment (Matthew 8:28-32, Luke 8:2, Acts 19:15,16).
 Whereas “fallen angels” who were released from the Abyss onto the Earth by God instead harass faithful humans to discourage their faith and tempt them to disobey Him.
-God has them under control and He is actually using them as part of His selection process for humans (Ephesians 6:12).
+God has them under control and He actually uses them as part of His selection process for humans (Ephesians 6:12).
 All of the above spiritual enemies of humans have their final destinations in hell.

 A summary of God’s plans that justified Him to use humans to replace Satan and his fallen angels in heaven follows:

+This explains in very plain language the theology of God’s serial covenants with humans that offered them the opportunity to justly replace the fallen angels in heaven.
 God’s plans changed to accommodate human failures because of the great value that selected ones have (Matthew 10:28-31) as future subjects in His heavenly kingdom.

 Plan A: The first human couple on earth failed God’s loyalty test (with help from Satan and the serpent!).
 It was simply to avoid eating fruit from one tree in His garden that He forbade them to eat.
 This was the subject of the Genesis 3 account.
 Theologians call this the “Adamic Covenant”.
 God then withdrew His fellowship from humans and He required burnt animal sacrifice to approach Him (Genesis 4:3-7).
 Early humans (and animals) greatly multiplied and disobeyed God to become carnivorous and violent.
-So, He destroyed them all in the worldwide Flood except for one righteous man named Noah and his family who worshipped God exclusively and the animals God selected to keep in the huge ark they built to protect them from the Flood (Topical note 4).
-After the Flood (Topical notes 3B, 4) the people and animals (Topical note 3C) migrated worldwide and repopulated the earth.
+So, He destroyed them all in the worldwide Flood except for one righteous man named Noah and his family who worshiped God exclusively and the less violent animals God selected for them to keep in the huge ark they built to protect them all from the Flood (Topical note 4).
+After the Flood (Topical notes 3B, 4) the people and animals migrated worldwide and repopulated the earth (Topical note 3C).

 Did God systematically reject everyone except native Hebrews from heaven under His Old Covenant?